Are your holiday let reviews not as positive as you think they deserve to be, and aren’t sure how...

 A self-catering accommodation which is available for short-term lettings for more than 140 days in any given year, is subject to Business Rate property tax.
 Since all FHL properties must be available to let for a minimum of 210 days, they fall into this category.
 However, this isn’t necessarily bad news as you can claim Small Business Rate Relief, which can be up to 100% (dependent on what area you are in).
 Therefore, goodbye to council tax!

 If your turnover from your FHL property portfolio exceeds the VAT threshold, you will need to become VAT registered.
-If you own an individual FHL property, to exceed the current VAT threshold you will need to let your property for over £1,500pw, for the entire year (52 back-to-back bookings).
+If you own an individual FHL property, to exceed the current VAT threshold you will need to let your property for over £1,635pw, for the entire year, (52 back-to-back bookings) equating to £85,000 in total per year.
 Be sure to do the maths, but you’ll most likely need multiple FHL properties before VAT becomes something you would need to consider.

 If you run a separate business and are a VAT registered individual, your FHL property income may be subject to VAT also.